maryash/maryash.github.io/235/projects/project_1_/project_1_.md

 i)
 ```
 template<typename ItemType> void DynamicArray<ItemType>::resize()
-// carries out the dynamic sizing behavior mentioned in the definition.
+//carries out the dynamic sizing mentioned in the definition
 ```
 *Hint:* You must dynamically allocate a new array of the appropriate altered size, and then you must copy all elements from the initial array into this new one.
 Finally, you must update and reassign the private members of the caller.

 ii)
 ```
+template<typename ItemType>
-template<typename ItemType> bool DynamicArray::add(const ItemType &new_entry)
+                bool DynamicArray::add(const ItemType &new_entry)
 // inserts an item into the last position of the caller
-//    it must call resize(), and it must take into account the possibility
+//    it must call resize(), and it must allow for the
-//    that the pointer that represents the caller array could be == nullptr
+//    the pointer to the caller array to be == nullptr
 ```
 iii)
 ```
+template<typename ItemType>
-template<typename ItemType> bool DynamicArray::remove(const ItemType &an_item)
+                 bool DynamicArray::remove(const ItemType &an_item)
 // removes the first instance of an item from the caller
 //    it must check whether the element to be removed is within
 //    the array and it must call resize()